nopolabs/yabot/README.md

     wget -O - https://raw.githubusercontent.com/nopolabs/yabot/master/bin/yabot-init.sh | bash

-NOTE: yabot-init.sh uses nopolabs repositoies for slack-client and phpws because it depends on updates to coderstephen/slack-client and devristo/phpws that are not yet available from those packages.
+NOTE: yabot-init.sh uses nopolabs repositories for slack-client and phpws because it depends on updates to coderstephen/slack-client and devristo/phpws that are not yet available from those packages.